nybles/adam/_posts/2017-04-19-The-Darker-part-of-the-Internet.md

  Your traffic is routed from your computer and through an onion-like layer of servers.
 ![Tor](https://stardiariesweb.files.wordpress.com/2017/04/tor.jpg)

  The dark web holds everything sweet and sour.
 Many websites in the deep web are not legal to visit (child pornography, snuff films, torture flicks, etc. ).
 These websites often change addresses frequently, and quite a bit of effort must be taken in order to find them.
 Because of the nature of these websites, their visitors are monitored.
 Although law enforcement may do their best to have these websites shut down, the deep web is under no legal jurisdiction (hence, the reason for the deep web’s existence).
+Search engines used here are DuckDuckGo and Torch ( to throw some light in the dark web).

  The largest darknet market remains the The Silk Road 3.0, the ‘**eBay of drugs**’ being an anonymous platform for selling illegal drugs.
 What sustains these markets’ existence is – BITCOINS.